amytraylor/amytraylor.github.io/work/compexam_examday.md

 Gamble et al. ([Gamble et al., 2019](#ref-gamble-hanan-nail2019)) do not perceive all strands under new materialism to be equivalent, and distinguish among vital materialism, negative materialism, and performative materialism.
 All three strands “share at least one common theoretical commitment: to problematize the anthropocentric and constructivist orientations of most twentieth-century theory in a way that encourages closer attention to the sciences by the humanities” ([Gamble et al., 2019](#ref-gamble-hanan-nail2019), pg.
 111).
 The present project draws on vital and performative materialisms.
 Vitalist materialism, the most prevalent strand, emerged from Spinoza and Leibniz via Deleuze in the 1960s to Jane Bennett’s vibrant matter today.
 Performative materialism, which Gamble et al. find the most promising strand, is grounded in the work of Karen Barad and Vicki Kirby.
 Barad’s account of posthumanist performativity (performative materialism) joins an anti-anthropocentric critique of the human subject to an account of matter as active and co-constitutive.
 Barad draws from earlier feminist and science theorists, as Militsi ([Militsi, 2021](#ref-militisi2021)) summarizes, and presents posthumanist performativity as a “diffractive elaboration” of Butler and Haraway ([Barad, 2003, p.
 808](#ref-barad2003)).

 The relation between the two traditions is also contested.
 Srnicek (2017) groups posthumanism, speculative realism, and object-oriented philosophy as variants within a broader new materialist field, while noting that posthumanism contributes concepts of agency, structure, and epistemology to that grouping.
 Smelik (2018), by contrast, situates new materialism within a posthuman context, arguing that posthumanism’s decentering of the human opened conceptual space for agency to be attributed to things and nature.
 Wolfe ([Wolfe, 2010](#ref-wolfe2010)) cautions that some posthumanist scholarship continues to preserve a residual human exceptionalism, even after rejecting the classical figure of Man.
 Srnicek (2017) echoes that some posthumanist approaches preserve distinctions between human and nonhuman systems, especially around self-reflection and intentional action.
 The notion of vitality everywhere is also critiqued from within: Blok, 2024, argues new materialists may overlook a fundamental difference and limit hybridisation of theory by viewing Earth’s materiality primarily through the lens of the organic and alive.
 Blok proposes the notions of conativity vs. responsivity as a corrective, in which he rejects the idea that conativity and responsivity are shared symmetrically by all material entities and argues instead that some entities are conative (rocks, sand dunes) but not responsive ([Blok, 2023](#ref-blok2023)).

+Worry.
 Ferrando names hegemonic essentialism as a potential failure of posthumanist research; the habit of producing a posthumanist text in content while framing it within the hegemonic traditions posthumanism sets out to unsettle.
 As she writes, “A text written by such standards might claim a posthuman content, but does not appear posthuman in its praxis.
 Its inner contradiction is obvious: while attempting to produce a discourse critical of humanism, it uncritically frames itself within those same traditions from which humanism developed” ([Ferrando, 2012, p.
 12](#ref-ferrando2012)).

 ## 4. What the Two Critiques Produce